EnzoBnl/enzobnl/pl.md

 3
 34
 ```
-### Closures and spark:
-Impossible to make it work because referencies copied are living in driver and unreachable by executors in cluster mode (can work on localmode).
-Use [accumulators](https://spark.apache.org/docs/latest/rdd-programming-guide.html#accumulators) for this use cases to be rubust to deployment.

 ## (Idem for Java, Python) String equality
 String **literals** *value equality* is the same as *reference equality* because string literals are interned by compiler for memory (shared space) and comparison time (need only location comparison instead of comparing every char) optimisation
 ## Implicit conversions